top of page

 Anything written by 'the other' Elizabeth Taylor is always worth a read, so any TV drama based on her work is worth watching, and A Dedicated Man - with Joan Plowright and Alec McGowan leading a very talented cast - is no exception, and was indeed an impressive debut for the All for Love series.
 Directed by British TV and film director Robert Knights, whose work includes The Dawning; A Touch of Frost; and Inspector Morse among an impressive list of credits, A Dedicated Man will be a hit with those who are fans of the 'television play' genre, and because it is so quintessentially English with that characteristic quaint charm; a series of stiff upper lips, and silent hauteur, you'll feel as though you need to watch this production with a pot of tea and a couple of freshly baked scones!

 Had this been a Hollywood rom-com, Edith and Silcox would have become a couple by the end of the episode, and would be running The Royal George.
 But Taylor's work isn't as predictable as that.
-A Dedicated Man has an underlying sense of darkness as there is with much of Taylor's work, and the notion that nothing is quite what is seems.
+A Dedicated Man has an underlying sense of darkness as there is with much of Taylor's work, complete with the notion that nothing is quite what is seems.
 The viewer is led to believe that Silcox is a domineering control freak, who used and manipulated a seemingly vulnerable woman for his own selfish gain.
 But then the audience sees that Edith is more than capable of standing up for herself.
 In a case of who manipulated who, we're left wondering if Edith had had enough of Silcox's controlling ways... or if she had been playing a game all along.

 During her final scene, Edith tells the manager of the new establishment a story that is reminiscent of the one she told Silcox when she was describing her life before arriving at the hotel in Brighton.
 It makes you question: Who is Edith?
 And how much of her story is true?
 And who should the audience's sympathies lie with?
 Workaholic Silcox whose dedication to his job probably serves to mask the pain of estrangement from his family, or Edith who after having supposedly spent the best years of her life caring for her mother, thus missing out on marrying and having children of her own, now faces an uncertain future on her own.